ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/users-permissions.md

 - Visit the Apps list page <br> [https://developer.twitter.com/en/apps](https://developer.twitter.com/en/apps)
 - 点击 **Create an app** button
-- Fill the information (replace with your own ngrok url):
+- 填充 the information (replace with your own ngrok url):
   - **App name**: Strapi Twitter auth
   - **Application description**: This is a demo app for Strapi auth
   - **Tell us how this app will be used**: - here write a message enough long -
 - At the end of the process you should see your Application ID and secret, save them for later
 - Go to you app setting and click on edit **Authentication settings**
 - Enable **3rd party authentication** AND **Request email address from users**
-- Fill the information (replace with your own ngrok url):
+- 填充 the information (replace with your own ngrok url):
   - **Callback URLs**: `https://65e60559.ngrok.io/connect/twitter/callback`
   - **Website URL**: `https://65e60559.ngrok.io`
   - **Privacy policy**: `https://d73e70e88872.ngrok.io`